-- Using the most up to date firewalls to secure Company network. - Locating the server room in a secure place and equipting it with FM200 fire extinguisher. - Adopting the latest version of IT systems in all computer and server.
+- Using the most up to date firewalls to secure company network - · Locating the server room in a secure place and equipping it with FM200 fire extinguisher - · Adopting the latest version of IT systems in all computers and server.

-The Company manages IT related disaster risks by setting up a data backup and recovery system which can reinstall the IT to ensure continuity of business operations in the event of viruses, trojans, malware, fraudulent email or hacker attacks.
+The Company manages IT related disaster risks by setting up a data backup and recovery system which can reinstall the IT system in a timely manner to ensure continuity of business operations in the event of viruses, trojans, malware, fraudulent email or hacker attacks.

-Each year, the Company reviews and practices its Business Continuity Plan (BCM) and Disaster Recovery Plan (DRP) to prepare the IT system for risks and crisises that may occur.
+Each year, the Company reviews and practices its Business Continuity Plan (BCM) and Disaster Recovery Plan (DRP) to prepare the IT system for risks and crises that may occur.
 In addition, the internal auditor monitors compliance with the risk mitigation measures to ensure that the Company's risk is acceptable and manageable.